 The Fund and the offer of Shares of the Fund do not relate to a collective investment scheme that is authorized under Section 286 of the Securities and Futures Act, Ch.
 289 of Singapore ("SFA") or recognized under Section 287 of the SFA, and such Shares may not be offered to the retail public.
-Pursuant to Section 305 of the SFA, read in conjunction with Regulation 32 of and the Sixth Schedule to the Securities and Futures (Offers of Investments) (Collective Investment Schemes) Regulations 2005, the Fund has been entered into the list of restricted schemes maintained by the Monetary Authority of Singapore for the purposes of the offer of shares made or intended to be made in accordance with the conditions of section 305(2) of the SFA.
-These materials do not constitute an offer or solicitation to anyone in Singapore or any jurisdiction in which such an offer or solicitation.
+Pursuant to Section 305 of the SFA, read in conjunction with Regulation 32 of and the Sixth Schedule to the Securities and Futures (Offers of Investments) (Collective Investment Schemes) Regulations 2005, the Fund has been entered into the list of restricted schemes maintained by the Monetary Authority of Singapore for the purposes of the offer of shares made or intended to be made to relevant persons (as defined in section 305(5) of the SFA), or, the offer of shares made or intended to be made in accordance with the conditions of section 305(2) of the SFA.
+These materials do not constitute an offer or solicitation to anyone in Singapore or any jurisdiction in which such an offer or solicitation is not authorized or to any person to whom it is unlawful to make such an offer or solicitation.